sunit07shakya/B2CBackend/README.md

 Here are the exact commands to run (inside your project root, where manage.py is located):

-# 1. Make initial migrations for your apps (accounts, marketplace etc.)
+# 1. Make initial migrations
-python manage.py makemigrations accounts marketplace
+python manage.py makemigrations

 # 2. Apply all migrations to the database
 python manage.py migrate